ZakKa89/joke-generator/README.md

 - Added a toggle for starring/unstarring inside the randomlist.
 - I also made sure the code checks newly fetched jokes if they are already favorited, and starred the jokes in the randomlist accordingly
 - Made sure that removing joke from favorites, also unstars the joke if it's present in the random list
+- Only fetched nerdy jokes from API.
+This made it easier to test the code which checks if fetched jokes are already present in one of the lists, since there aren't that many nerdy jokes.

 ## How to run